 While the law does not prohibit this per se, it is discouraged as the partner will in all likelihood play the role of a parent in the child’s life and therefore will have to be included.
 The court will demand that your partner apply for a form 30 and Police Clearance as the child will become part of the household and must be accepted as such.

 Can I adopt in South Africa if I’m HIV positive?

 Just as adoptive parents feel the need to know the HIV status of the child, so those responsible for placing the child believe they should have this information.
 This also forms part of your medical screening as the social worker placing a child with you needs to know if you have a long-term illness that may affect your daily and future functioning.
 Your social worker will be more interested in whether the disease is affecting your day-to-day functioning than with the diagnosis itself.

 Can same-sex couples adopt in South Africa?

-Yes you can – The Children’s Act does not place any restrictions.
+Yes you can adopt a child as a same-sex couple – The Children’s Act does not place any restrictions on this.

 Am I too old to adopt a child in South Africa?

 There is no perfect profile or age for a person to raise children and individuals will be evaluated on their suitability according to a holistic range of characteristics, such as health, support structure and motivation, with the child’s best interests in mind.
 Since an adoptive child has been exposed to some devastating losses in the past, your life expectation will be taken into account to safeguard the child – as far as possible – from future losses.